vim-ctrlspace/vim-ctrlspace/README.md

 the generated graphics you can find [here](https://raw.github.com/szw/vim-ctrlspace/master/gfx/cs_keys.svg).*

-#### Single Tab Mode
+#### Single Mode

 | Unicode | ASCII |
 |:-------:|:-----:|
 | `⊙`     | `TAB` |

-The first mode of Buffer List is the Single Tab one.
+The first mode of Buffer List is the Single one.
 In that mode, the plugin shows you only buffers related to the current tab.
 Here's the full listing of all available keys: